-The seasonal flu is highly contagious and is a public health threat.
+The seasonal influenza (flu) is highly contagious and a public health threat.

 How sick a person gets may vary from person to person with certain groups at a higher risk for serious consequences.

-Marshfield Clinic recommends you take the following precautions to protect yourself, your family and your community from the flu.
+Marshfield Clinic Health System recommends you take the following precautions to protect yourself, your family and your community from the flu.

 - Getting a flu shot is the most important way to protect yourself, your family and your community.